Mennonite Educational Society

-The Society Executive is made up of membership from the Mennonite Educational Society of Calgary and consists of fourteen members.
+The Society Board is made up of membership from the Mennonite Educational Society of Calgary and consists of fourteen members.
 Nine are elected from within Society membership; three are appointed by current supporting Mennonite churches; the Principal and one staff representative complete the Board.
-Elected members hold position for three-year terms and meet on a monthly basis during the school year.
+Elected members hold position for two-year terms and meet on a monthly basis during the school year.

 Any person, eighteen years of over, who is in agreement with the Biblical faith stance and the Anabaptist Mennonite faith tradition, as expressed in our school’s Statement of Faith and is an active member of a Christian church is eligible to become a member of the Society upon payment of an annual membership fee.
 All school parents are strongly encouraged to become members of the Society.

 Monthly Society Board meetings are open to Society members except when confidential personnel or school family matters are being considered.
 An Annual General meeting is held yearly in November and is open to the general public.